 - The auger uses a long metal cable to clear clogs.
-This machine is really old so it’s acquired a lot of nicknames over the years.
+This machine is old, so it’s acquired a lot of nicknames over the years.
 The drain snake has proven itself to be a simple, incredibly reliable tool for clearing drain lines and sewer vents.
 It might not be the most beautiful thing in the world, but a skilled operator can open just about any drain with sewer auger.

 - The drain snake is the gold standard of drain clearing tools!
 The auger is typically the least expensive tool for the job and in a lot of cases it does just as good of a job as anything else.
-However, with roots specifically in the sewer, the auger really just isn’t all that great.
+However, with roots specifically in the sewer, the auger isn’t all that great.

 - When clearing roots out of a line with a mechanical auger, the plumber will use what is called a cutter head.
 It is exactly what you are picturing.
 It looks like a saw blade that is rounded on the sides and scrapes the outside of the pipe, cutting as it goes through.
 This cutter head will be attached to the auger’s cable.
-The cable will be ran through the line, back and forth, pulling out roots each time.
+The cable will be inserted through the line, back and forth, pulling out roots each time.
 This should be done until no more roots come out.
 (If done properly.
 Some plumbing companies will simply just punch a hole through the roots.)

-- Sometimes this can take a really long time.
+- This can take a long time.
 If being charged by the hour, the auger may not be the best tool for every job.
 The auger can do a pretty good job, but there will still be quite a few roots in the sewer line when you are done.
-It cuts all of the roots that it comes in contact with, but it’s a piece of metal going through a pipe.
+It cuts all the roots that it meets, but it’s a piece of metal going through a pipe.
 There are many parts that the cutter head cannot cut and pushes them aside.

 In most cases, this should solve your root issue for about a year.
-Unfortunately, I’ve seen roots grow back through sewer pipes in just a couple months.
+Unfortunately, I’ve seen roots grow back through sewer pipes in just a couple of months.
 Because of how quickly the root issue can come back, I recommend that most customers use the hydro jetter (described below).

 However, when it comes to roots, the jetter is a vastly superior tool.
 (We also wrote a whole other blog with frequently asked hydro jetting questions if you’d like to learn more!)

 My plumbing company, 1-Tom-Plumber, has two hydro-jetters and they are total opposites.
-One of which is a pull-behind trailer that is larger than the truck that pulls it.
-It generates 4000 PSI, shootout 26 gallons a minute, and can do lines up to 24 inches in diameter!
+One is a pull-behind trailer that is larger than the truck that pulls it.
+It generates 4000 PSI, shoots out 26 gallons a minute, and can do lines up to 24 inches in diameter.
 It’s a beast!